macdonst/summit-phonegap-beginner/index.md

 ---
 layout: home
-title: Women Who Code London PhoneGap Essentials Workshop
+title: Digital Marketing Summit PhoneGap Essentials Workshop
 ---

 ## What You Will Learn